future-tense/stellar-vanity/readme.md

 ## Delegating signing

-After you've generated a vanity address, to actually claim it, you have to create it onchain (send XLM to it), and then  either add a regular ed25519 public key as a signer, or sign it using the Keypair provided in the npm package.
+After you've generated a vanity address, to actually claim it, you have to create it onchain (send XLM to it), and then  either add a regular ed25519 public key as a signer, or sign it using the Keypair provided in the source code.

 ```
 > generate --prefix GALAXY